A surprisingly perfect gift for your kids or grandkids.

 - There are tax advantages.* Under current law, cash values that accumulate in a life insurance policy are tax deferred.
 Even when cash values are borrowed, there may be no tax consequences in many instances.
 Also, proceeds received by beneficiaries are generally not taxable as income.
 Talk with your tax advisor for more details.

 - Premium rates may never be lower.
 Premiums generally increase with age, but with permanent life insurance, its possible to lock in the premium at the insured person’s current age—for life.

 - This policy can help guarantee future insurability.
 Once the life insurance policy has been issued, coverage cannot be canceled as long as all required premiums are paid.
 Also, if a Policy Purchase Option (PPO) Rider** is included with the policy, the person insured has a right to increase coverage by purchasing a new policy at designated dates, regardless of insurability.

 SOME ADDITIONAL DETAILS ABOUT BUYING LIFE INSURANCE FOR YOUNG PEOPLE.

 Because, well, details are always important.

-- When a person insured is a minor, the life insurance policy is generally owned by the purchasing adult until the child reaches the age of majority as defined by state law.
-Upon reaching the age of majority, ownership of the policy can be transferred to the child.
+- When the person insured is a minor, the life insurance policy is generally owned by the purchasing adult until the child reaches the age of majority as defined by state law.
+When the child reaches the age of majority, ownership of the policy can be transferred to the child.

 - Once the child is an insured adult, he or she can select the beneficiary.
 Prior to that, the beneficiary is generally a guardian or parent.